 According to data published by the Bank of England, the net mortgage borrowing for March 2021 was £11.8 billion.
-This is the highest recorded figure since records began in April 1993 and is interesting reading for those with an interest in UK mortgage lending.
+This is the highest recorded figure since records began in April 1993 and are interesting reading for those with an interest in UK mortgage lending.

 There is no getting away from the fact that this outcome was significantly influenced by buyers looking to arrange a property purchase before the end of the stamp duty holiday.
-The end of this relief was initially scheduled for the end of March; however, it has since been extended to the end of June, with an additional tapering off period.
+The end of this relief was initially scheduled for the end of March; however, it has since been extended to the end of June, with an additional tapering-off period.

 There has been a clear desire to save money, with many households reducing the overall cost of a property purchase by thousands thanks to the stamp duty holiday.

 Property approvals are high, but not at record levels